zeta1999/korali/source/modules/solver/learner/QTable/README.rst

 ******************************************************
-Q-Learning Algoritum
+Q-Table
 ******************************************************

-Here goes the description of the new solver module: Q-learning
+Here goes the description of the new solver module: Q-Table

 You can add code: